Five things you may not know about 529s (but should)

 1. They offer considerable income tax benefits to the account owner

 529 plans offer federal and state tax-free growth for as long as you’re invested within the plan—and there's never a required minimum distribution.
-Withdrawals for qualified educational expenses are federally tax-free and free of most states' income taxes.
+Withdrawals for qualified educational expenses are federally tax-free and free of some states' income taxes.
 Further, some states offer various levels of income tax deductions or credits for contributions to one or more 529 plans to further encourage saving and investing.

 The plans are state-sponsored, but you can participate in mostly any state's plan.
 However, consider your home state’s plan first as it may offer benefits exclusive to residents.
 Check with your tax advisor to see what your state may offer.